dbdl32/HDR/README.md

 # HDR
-This project is for deghosting in HDR imging method.
+This project is used for deghosting artifacts in HDR imging method.

 At first, we select a reference image with most well-exposed pixels.
 Then we use both color mapping and patchmatch to generate some latent imagess.
 In the